anikiforovopensource/simplex3d/project/Readme.txt

     console-webstart

-Additionally there are aggregated doc and test projects:
+Additionally there are aggregated doc and example projects:

 root-doc
   math-doc